RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 # Common_Problems_Jr_Devs_Should_Know
 A collection of problems submitted by hiring managers, interviewers, and mid &amp; senior level developers they consider mandatory knowledge for all junior software developers.

-The purpose of this repo is two-fold.
+The purpose of this repo is twofold.

 ### One, to illustrate the expectations of employers, those involved in the hiring process, and those who supervise juniors.